taimoorsattar7/taimoorsattar.dev/src/pages/blogs/posted-my-first-website-development-course.md

 ---
-title: posted my first website development course
+title: I posted my first website development course
 description: This course bundles with learning the core concept of website development and a way to earn passive income.
 date: 2020-12-05T13:02:20.366Z